-Wacław Zimpel has risen to prominence as one of Poland’s most adventurous multi-instrumentalists, composers & producers following a long love affair with jazz yet equally inspired by electronics, minimalism & global roots – a prolific collaborator, Zimpel blurs extreme boundaries as far as to eradicate them altogether in tirelessly seeking new musical languages.
+Wacław Zimpel has risen to prominence as one of Poland’s most adventurous multi-instrumentalists, composers and producers following a love affair with jazz yet equally inspired by electronics, minimalism and global roots – a prolific collaborator, Zimpel blurs extreme boundaries as far as to eradicate them altogether in tirelessly seeking new musical languages.
 The New York Times called him a ‘musical chameleon’.

-Born and raised in Poznań, his earliest musical memories are of his father playing the piano, taking up the violin at the age of six and classical clarinet training in high school, graduating Academy of Music in Poznań in classical clarinet performance.
-Riffing on his beloved rare alto clarinet, casting aside the frustrations of formal music lessons for a salvation in jazz & the burning desire to improvise led to a world-class mastery of other woodwinds including khaen (proto-harmonica; Laos).
-Expert manipulation of urban-ritual electronics and loops anchored to a human perspective and folk-trance tradition, Zimpel prioritises of depth & understanding whichever his chosen context.
+Based in Warsaw, born and raised in Poznań, his earliest musical memories are of his father playing the piano, taking up the violin at the age of six and classical clarinet training in high school, graduating Academy of Music in Poznań in classical clarinet performance.
+Riffing on his beloved rare alto clarinet, casting aside the frustrations of formal music lessons for a salvation in jazz & the burning desire to improvise led to a world-class mastery of other woodwinds including khaen (proto-harmonica from Laos).
+Expert manipulation of urban-ritual electronics and loops anchored to a human perspective and folk-trance tradition, Zimpel prioritises of depth and understanding whichever his chosen context.

-Released the same year as ‘Massive Oscillations’ ‘Ebbing in the tide’ was recorded in one take in Margate UK, exploring advanced processing techniques – developed specially for him by Holden – transforming a single clarinet line into an other-worldly choir of Krautrock and woodwinds.
+Released the same year as ‘Massive Oscillations’ ‘Ebbing in the tide’ , released on Picture label, was recorded in one take in Margate UK, exploring advanced processing techniques – developed specially for him by Holden – transforming a single clarinet line into an other-worldly choir of Krautrock and woodwinds.

-2016’s critically acclaimed ‘Lines’ described by The Quietus as “a spectacular statement”, and additional collaborations venture deeper into contemporary electronic performance including a project with James Holden and one with Shackleton.
-These both projects became Zimpel's mian collaborations in last years.
+2016’s critically acclaimed ‘Lines’ described by The Quietus as “a spectacular statement”, and additional collaborations venture deeper into contemporary electronic performance including projects and albums with James Holden and with Shackleton.